cucumber-attic/gherkin/CONTRIBUTING.md

 The last step might cause some conflicts.
 If that happens, force push the failing subtree (see Troubleshooting section) and run `make push-subtrees` again.

-## Benchmarking

-Just run `./perf` to get a rough idea of performance.
-This script will print how many milliseconds it takes to parse all the files under `testdata/good`

 ## Verify all of Cucumber's i18n examples

 If you have [cucumber-ruby](https://github.com/cucumber/cucumber-ruby) cloned